Patio Roofing Options for Okanagan Homes (2026)

 Summer Heat (35°C+)

 Your patio roof needs to handle intense, sustained heat without warping or degrading.
-Light-coloured aluminum and insulated panels perform best.
+Light-coloured solid aluminum performs best.
 Glass with tinting works well too.
 Wood dries out and cracks.
 Fabric options sag and fade within a few seasons.

 Winter Snow